Preparing For A Long-Distance Move

 Save Your Receipts

-Keep donation and moving expense receipts associated with your long-distance move.
+Keep donations and moving expense receipts associated with your long-distance move.
 You may be able to deduct these items from your income tax.
 And if your move is requested by your employer, you’ll need receipts to be reimbursed.

 For more information about preparing for a long-distance move, or to get a quote, contact Ryan at Checkmate Movers.
 We’ll make your next move your best move.